adityam/linux-blog/content/post/slack-tui.md

 I could not get `wee-slack` to work.
-The instructions were asking to install stuff in `~/.weechat/...` but that did not work for me. `slack-term` looks decent and works well (except, as expected, it doesn't show attachments;
+The instructions were asking to install stuff in `~/.weechat/...` but that did not work for me. `slack-term` looks decent and works well.
+I am going to use this post to collect some notes on how to improve the user experience with `slack-term`.

-though I wonder if it is possible to do something similar to `w3m` to display images inline.
-However, there was one show stopper: all the timestamps were in UTC!
+## Use correct timezone

+I decided to use the docker version of slack-term and one of the issues was that the timestamps associated with all messages were shown in UTC!
 It turns out that by default, docker images show time in UTC (rather, if you don't set time zone on a linux machine, it assumes that the time zone is UTC).
 After a bit of duckduckgo-ing, I figured that I needed to add `tzdata` package